yunger7/laboratory/HTML5 e CSS3/Prática/FreeCodeCamp Challenges/README.md

 # FreeCodeCamp Projects

-Here you can find all the projects that i've completed from [the FreeCodeCamp website](www.freecodecamp.org) using the skills aquired from the **Responsive Web Design Certification (300 hours)**.
+Here you can find all the projects that i've completed from the[FreeCodeCamp website](www.freecodecamp.org) using the skills aquired from the **Responsive Web Design Certification (300 hours)**.
 There are 5 projects in total, which you can find links to below.

 ---